Water and Gratitude

 I have clean water to drink any time I want it.
 I have heat in my cottage, which is important in the north, especially now that winter’s coming.
 I have enough food to eat.
 I have family and friends here, there, and everywhere.

-I enjoy good health, which allows me to walk 5-6 miles a day with my rescued dogs (Gibbs and Abby) and continue to find ways to give back to this community.
+I enjoy good health, which allows me to walk 4-5 miles a day with my rescued dogs and continue to find ways to give back to this community.

 I am grateful every day for this amazing life and the opportunities I’ve been given.